Nacnud04/Break-In-Slope-Detection/README.md

 **IbCombined**: When break in slope predictions are exported by `IbLine2` they are output into the `Line` directory.
 This notebook imports all exported data and displays it all in a variety of ways.
 This includes: Comparisons with other grounding line models, visualizing the quality score parameter, median location of a single break in slope across cycles, as well as displaying the raw data.

 **IbLine2**: Relies on `src/SlopeBreak2.py` (similarly `IbLine` relies on `src/SlopeBreak.py`).
 This notebook imports an entire cycle of data exported by `S3-InitProcess.py` and finds the break in slope for each beam and ground track.
-Then it exports the data to `Line`
+Then it exports the data to `Line`.